wp-plugins/onlywire-bookmark-share-button/readme.txt

 1. OnlyWire Settings page on your WordPress Admin Panel.

 == Changelog ==
+= 1.8 =
+* New version for Wordpress 3.8.1
+* Added OnlyWire Share button to each post.
+* Changes in interface

 = 1.7 =
 * New version for Wordpress 3.6
 * Fixed Bugs.